What do you need to know?

-Sexually Transmitted Diseases (STDs), also called Sexually Transmitted Infections (STIs) can happen to anyone.
-It doesn’t matter if you are heterosexual, homosexual, single or married.
-If you engage in any form of sexual activity (oral/vaginal/anal intercourse and genital touching), then you are vulnerable.
-Many STIs do not have any signs or symptoms and others have symptoms that aren’t necessarily obvious.
-STIs can be broken down into three main groups: bacterial (chlamydia, gonorrhea and syphilis), parasitic (trichomoniasis) and viral (genital herpes, human papillomavirus, hepatitis A/B/C and HIV).
+Sexually Transmitted Diseases (STDs), also called Sexually Transmitted Infections (STIs), can happen to anyone.
+It doesn’t matter if you are heterosexual, homosexual, single, or married.
+If you engage in any form of sexual activity (oral/vaginal/anal intercourse and genital touching), you’re vulnerable.
+Many STIs do not have any signs, and others have symptoms that aren’t necessarily obvious.
+STIs are broken down into three main groups: bacterial (chlamydia, gonorrhea, and syphilis), parasitic (trichomoniasis), and viral (genital herpes, human papillomavirus, hepatitis A/B/C, and HIV).

 Trichomoniasis is caused by a parasite and affects the urinary tract in men and the vagina in women.
 Men often don’t have any symptoms.
-If symptoms do appear, it is with 5 – 28 days of exposure and can be from mild to severe.
-Symptoms include clear/white/greenish/yellowish vaginal discharge, discharge from penis, strong vaginal odor, vaginal itching/irritation, penile itching/irritation, pain during intercourse and painful urination.
+If symptoms do appear, it’s within 5 – 28 days of exposure and can range from mild to severe.
+Symptoms include clear/white/greenish/yellowish vaginal discharge, discharge from the penis, strong vaginal odor, vaginal itching/irritation, penile itching/irritation, pain during intercourse, and painful urination.

 If an STI is left untreated, it leaves you susceptible to acquiring another STI, like HIV.
-This is why it is important that you get examined by a doctor regularly, especially if you have any concerns.
-It is also important to inform your partner or partners so they can be examined and treated, if needed.
+You must regularly get examined by a doctor, especially if you have any concerns.
+It’s also essential to inform your partner or partners so they can be examined and treated, if needed.
 Bacterial STIs are treated with antibiotics.
 Sometimes, all it takes is one dose to cure the infection.
-Other times, you will be prescribed a course of antibiotics and it is extremely important that you follow the directions and finish all of the antibiotics.
-If you don’t, it can cause the bacteria to become resistant to the antibiotics, which makes them ineffective at treating the infection.
-Parasitic STIs are treated by antibiotics or anti-parasitics.
+Other times, you will be prescribed a course of antibiotics.
+You must follow the directions and finish all of the antibiotics.
+If you don’t, it can cause the bacteria to become resistant to the antibiotics, making them ineffective at treating the infection.
+Antibiotics or anti-parasitics are used to treat parasitic STIs.
 Viral STIs can’t be cured, but the symptoms are managed with anti-viral medications.
-This helps to control the virus for consistent periods of time.
-Doesn’t matter which type of STI you have, it is vital to abstain from intercourse or any sexual activities until you have completed the treatment and have received negative medical tests.
+This helps to control the virus for consistent periods.
+It doesn’t matter which type of STI you have; it’s vital to abstain from intercourse or any sexual activities until you have completed the treatment and have received negative test results.

-While no method can 100% guarantee that you will not contract a STI, when condoms are used properly, they are highly effective at reducing transmission of most of them.
-It is also important to be seen regularly by a doctor to be screened for any potential infections.
-Since many STIs have no or minimal symptoms, this step is important at catching an infection in its early stages and preventing transmission to others.
-It is important to talk to your partner or partners about reducing the risk of infection.
-Also, if you don’t feel like doing something because you aren’t comfortable with the risk involved, then don’t do it.
+While no method can 100% guarantee that you will not contract an STI, when condoms are used properly, they are highly effective at reducing the transmission of most of them.
+It’s also key to be seen regularly by a doctor to be screened for potential infections.
+Since many STIs have no or minimal symptoms, this step is vital to catch an infection in its early stages and prevent transmission to others.
+It’s essential to talk to your partner or partners about reducing disease risk.
+Also, if you don’t feel like doing something because you aren’t comfortable with the risk involved, don’t do it.

-Sexually Transmitted Infections are something that we all need to be aware of and do everything we can to prevent the transmission off.
+Sexually Transmitted Infections are something we all need to be aware of and do everything we can to prevent the transmission.
 If you have any questions or concerns about STIs, please speak with your doctor.
 If you would like more information, please visit the Center for Disease Control’s STD page at https://www.cdc.gov/std/default.htm